-It’s been a while since my last post, a lot has been going on in my personal life.
+It’s been a while since my last post.
+I’ve been very busy at work.

 I’ve just got my first MikroTik equipment few days ago, a RB751G-2HnD router.

 More about that later, first of all, for those of you that never heard of MikroTik: MikroTik is a Latvian company manufacturing network equipment.
 Their products vary between switches, routers and WiFi equipment.

 These equipment runs either SwOS (for the switches) or RouterOS (for everything else).